 DISCLAIMER The information contained on this Web site is not legal advice.
 Internet subscribers and online readers should not act upon this information without seeking professional counsel.
-Your receipt of information from Sturm & Fix's LLP Web site alone does not create an attorney-client relationship or ensure confidentiality.
+Your receipt of information from Sturm & Fix's LLC Web site alone does not create an attorney-client relationship or ensure confidentiality.

 This memorandum describes briefly the typical procedures involved and time required to obtain patent protection for an invention.
 Our standard fee arrangements are also discussed.